-Situated on the banks of Ganges, Kanpur is the one of the largest City of Uttar Pradesh, and the industrial capital of the state known for its chemical, textile and leather industries.
-Known for its immense human resource, it has also earned a reputation as the eleventh most populous agglomeration in the country.
+Situated on the banks of Ganges, Kanpur is one of the largest cities of Uttar Pradesh, and the industrial capital of the state known for its chemical, textile and leather industries.
+Known for its immense human resource, it has also earned a reputation as the eleventh most populous agglomeration in India.
 Kanpur has established itself in the pages of history, being a part of major dynasties and an important British garrison town until 1947.

 The bloody tale of the capture of Kanpur by various rulers is recorded all over the city in different architectures, museums, books and by the oral legends.
-It is a city where one finds a perfect blend of history, architecture, commerce and culture.
-It is a city where one finds exquisite authentic cuisines with a blend of medieval touch, appreciate the marvel traditional theatrical art and witness the amalgamation of two eras running parallely.

-Kanpur was believed to have been established by king Hindu Singh Chandel of Sachendi, initially naming it as Kanhiyapur because it was said to be founded on the birthday of the Hindu god, Lord Krishna.
+Kanpur was believed to have been established by king Hindu Singh Chandel of Sachendi, initially naming it as 'Kanhiyapur' because it was said to be founded on the birthday of the Hindu god, Lord Krishna.
 Later on, in its way to acquire the name ‘Kanpur’, it was known as Kanhapur, Caunpoore and Cawnpore.
 Many old texts suggest that it derived its name from the legendary character of Mahabharata, Karna, as it was called Karnapur too.

+Kanpur is a city where one finds a perfect blend of history, architecture, commerce and culture with authentic cuisines, traditional theatrical art and an amalgamation of two eras running parallelly.
 Having played a significant role in the first Indian war of Independence, Kanpur houses several historical tourists’ spots.
 Being situated on the banks of Ganges, it serves as a pilgrimage destination too.
 Apart from this, the IIT-Kanpur is a major educational institute of the region and one of the country’s best.